 Moving out from my family of 7, one of the biggest adjustments was cooking!
 In college, I almost never ate out and now that I’m out of school, I eat out maybe 1-2x a week depending on how lazy I’m feeling!

 I see a lot of lists for “meals for one” and “meals for college students.”
 Many of these lists require things that are hard to get/unrealistic or ingredients that only work for a handful of meals.
 I decided to compile a list of my favorite recipes, great for only one or two people.

-- Few ingredients/ingredients you can use for multiple recipe
+- Few ingredients/ingredients you can use for multiple recipes

-- No special appliances (other than stove, microwave, oven (some may use a blender)
+- No special appliances other than stove, microwave, oven (some may use a blender)